isomerpages/ura-lkywcp/pages/faq.md

 #### **How do I make the nomination?**

-The nominator shall make the nominations using the official nomination form[^1], accompanied by a recommendation letter to support why the city should win the Prize.
+The nominator shall make the nominations using the [official nomination form](https://form.gov.sg/#!/62e4f365140cd3001168b367), accompanied by a recommendation letter to support why the city should win the Prize.
 The nominator shall ensure that the city agrees to be nominated and follows through the Stage B submission process.

 #### **How will I know if my nomination is received?**